rohitgs28/PennyLane/Readme.md

 - **Node.js** ≥ 18 .x and **npm** / Yarn
 - **Python** 3.10+
-- A relational database (SQLite by default, PostgreSQL recommended)
+- A relational database ( PostgreSQL recommended)
 - An **Auth0** tenant with:
   - One **Single Page Application** (Frontend)
   - One **Machine-to-Machine** or **Regular Web** Application (Backend)